Fabiomorais87/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 ![You can display your Collection using a Collection Page](./about-collections-and-collection-pages/images/01.png)

 A Collection Display Fragment is a type of Fragment that shows a Collection.
-You can use this Fragment to show your Collection on any Content Page, Page Template, or Display Page.
+You can use this Fragment to show your Collection on any Content Page, Page Template, or Display Page. <!-- show or display? -->

 ![You can show the Collection's content using a Collection Display Fragment](./about-collections-and-collection-pages/images/02.png)